galax19ksh/Iris-Flower-Classification/README.md

 # Iris Flower Classification
-Usually referred to as the “Hello World” of Machine Learning.
-Iris classification is a classic ML problem that involves classifying different species of iris flowers based on their measured characteristics.
+Usually referred to as the “Hello World” of Machine Learning, Iris classification is a classic ML problem that involves classifying different species of iris flowers based on their measured characteristics.
 It is a popular introductory example due to its simplicity and availability of a well-known dataset.

 ## Dataset
 **Source:** https://archive.ics.uci.edu/dataset/53/iris